dkuzniar4/FreqAmpTool/README.md

 # FreqAmpTool
-Tool for creating multidimensional frequency characteristics
+Tool for creating 3D frequency characteristics vs gain

 Before use this tool you should install dependencies:

-plotly, numpy, scipy
+plotly, numpy, soundfile

-1. For first you should edit file settings.py as you prefer:

-   \# Settings
+1. In GUI you can set measurements parameters:

+   Sampling frequency

+   Time duration (of test tone)

+   Type of test tone

+   Gain step

+   Start frequency

+   Stop frequency

    \# --------------------------------------------------

-   \# start frequency [Hz]

-   startFreq = 100

-   \# stop frequency [Hz]

-   stopFreq = 20000

-   \# sampling frequency [Hz]

-   fs = 44100

-   \# length time (for one amp measure) [s]

-   lengthTime = 1.0

-   \# step for amplitude gain [0 < gainStep < 1.0]

-   gainStep = 0.05

-   \# start phase in [rad]

-   phi0 = 0

-   \# test tone type 'exp' or 'lin'

-   testToneType = 'exp'

-   \# --------------------------------------------------

 2. Next step is generation of test tone:

-   Run

-   python testToneGen.py
+   Click "Save params"  button and then click "Generate test tone" to save test tone to wav file.

 3. Pass test tone through the DUT (e.g. guitar amp) and record it.

-4. Prepare test tone output by cut signal to the same length like original test tone
+4. Prepare test tone output by cut signal to the same length or slightly longer like original test tone

    You can use Audacity to do it

    ![alt](<Docs/Images/audacityCut.png>)

-   Save it in the same format.

-5. Run FreqAmpTool <"wav_file_name"> to plot 3d surface figure with Frequency characteristics depends of signal amplitude

-   e.g.

-   python FreqAmpTool.py Output.wav
+   Export processed signal to wav file.

+5. Load processed wav file by clicking "Load wav file" button.

-   then you should see 3D surface plot in you browser.
+6. Click "Show figure" to see 3D surface plot in you browser.

    ![alt](<Docs/Images/3dFig.png>)